SingingRivulet/jumpblock/README.md

+# Jump Block
 This is a multiplayer game.
-In this game,you can jump on blocks and put weapons on the wall to kill other players.
+In this game,you can jump on blocks and put weapons on the floor to kill other players.
+# operate
+By yor keyboard...